5 Quick Tips to Improve Your LinkedIn Presence

 By posting articles that are field-relevant, and up-to-date, you are able to show an understanding of key topics, which display both your interest and aptitude alike.

 Don’t be afraid to out your own opinion on professional matters and work related topics!
 Repeating the same may get you some exposure.
 But we want you to make waves, not ripples!

 Ask Boy George.

-50% look to find whether a candidate possesses an online persona.
+50% of recruiters look to find whether a candidate possesses an online persona.